-A: Any items that fall within our capture area of Lancashire & Cheshire will be delivered free of charge.
-All other areas will be delivered via a logistics company.
+A: All areas within a 40 mile radius of Stockport are delivered and erected by our own staff members, ensuring that it erected to a quality standard.
 If your area is situated just outside our capture area then please contact us and we will try to arrange a cost effective delivery.

 Q: Is there any building regulations to be considered when constructing a shed or other external building?

 A: Rules governing outbuildings apply to sheds, greenhouses and garages as well as other ancillary garden buildings such as swimming pools, ponds, sauna cabins, kennels, enclosures (including tennis courts) and many other kinds of structure for a purpose incidental to the enjoyment of the dwelling house.

 Other rules relate to the installation of a satellite dish, the erection of a new dwelling or the erection or provision of fuel storage tanks.

 Under new regulations that came into effect on 1 October 2008 outbuildings are considered to be permitted development, not needing planning permission, subject to the following limits and conditions: